ML4C: Seeing Causality Through Latent Vicinity: Approach

 \subsection{Learnability}

-We have presented ML4C's featurization and started seeing that conditional dependencies and structural entanglement have potential to reveal asymmetry to distinguish v-structure and non-v-structure UTs.
-Now we provide rigorous analysis to show that, for a canonical dataset with sufficient samples, ML4C-Learner tends to a perfect classifier.
-We first propose a surrogate object called discriminative predicate:
+We have presented ML4C's featurization and see that conditional dependencies and structural entanglement have the potential to reveal asymmetry to distinguish v-structure and non-v-structure UTs.
+Now we provide rigorous analysis to show that, for a canonical dataset with sufficient samples, ML4C-Learner is asymptotically correct.
+We first propose a surrogate object called discriminative predicate:\looseness=-1